Simulation-Based Inference Benchmark for Weak Lensing Cosmology: Introduction

-We start by introducing our lensing forward modeling in \autoref{sec:forwardmodel}.
-In \autoref{sec:bayesian_inference} we introduce our Bayesian inference framework.
-Then in \autoref{sec:metric} we present the metric used to benchmark the different inference approaches.
-We then describe in \autoref{sec:bhm} the explicit inference approach and present the results.
-It is followed by the implicit inference approaches both with and without gradients and the corresponding results in \autoref{sec:implicit_inference}.
-Finally, we conclude in \autoref{sec:conclusion}.
+We start by introducing our lensing forward modeling in Sect. \ref{sec:forwardmodel}.
+In Sect. \ref{sec:bayesian_inference}, we introduce our Bayesian inference framework.
+Then in Sect. \ref{sec:metric}, we present the metric used to benchmark the different inference approaches.
+We then describe the explicit inference approach and present the results in Sect. \ref{sec:bhm}.
+It is followed by the implicit inference approaches both with and without gradients and the corresponding results in Sect. \ref{sec:implicit_inference}.
+Finally, we conclude in Sect. \ref{sec:conclusion}.